jrandj/redhat/README.md

 1. Obtain a set of related roles, supplementary modules, and other content from content collections, and use them in a playbook.

-    * To install Ansible using dnf:
+    * To install the `ansible-posix` collection:
         ```shell
         ansible galaxy collection install ansible-posix
         ```

-	* Note that the collection is installed into `~/ansible~`.
+	* Note that the collection is installed into `~/ansible`.
 This can be overwritten with `-p /path/to/collection`, but you must update `ansible.cfg` accordingly.
 The documentation of the installed collection can be referred, but the `ansible-doc` command only searches the system directories for documentation.

 	* Create and run a playbook enforce-selinux.yml:
         ```yaml